Abortion and the Right to Choose

 I don’t presume to make that determination for anyone else.
 While I’ve never been wealthy, I do know that the level of privilege I’ve enjoyed throughout my life as a white middle-class woman in a first-world society might make it impossible for me to even begin to understand the choices that face vast numbers of women in the world.
 How could I possibly try to tell them what to do with their bodies?

-In any case, I’m glad that for the present, despite the efforts of far too many people, women in the U.S. at least have the legal right to control our fertility.
+In any case, I’m glad that for the present, despite the efforts of far too many people, women in the U.S. at least have the legal right to control their fertility.
 I want my daughter and her daughters and their daughters to have that important freedom.

 I do think abortion is sometimes the best choice for those in the situations I’ve described.
-1 Adoption is better, but the fact is that there aren’t enough people willing to adopt the unhealthy babies often borne by these mothers – and there are far too many children getting older and older in foster care because nobody was willing to adopt them.
+1I know some incredible parents whose pregnancies weren’t planned.
+I know some marvelous children who I am very glad are in this world who were born because of unplanned pregnancies.
+I’m not saying that everybody who has an unplanned pregnancy is bad or will be a rotten parent—I am saying that I get very, very worried about some of them, and I can understand why some of them chose to end their pregnancies with abortion.
+Adoption is better, but the fact is that there aren’t enough people willing to adopt the unhealthy babies often borne by these mothers and there are far too many children getting older and older in foster care because nobody is willing to adopt them.

 Nobody who advocates, or even tolerates, actions like blowing up clinics and murdering doctors who perform abortions can call themselves “pro-life.”
-It’s telling that the “pro-choice” advocates have never stooped to similar acts of violence.
+It’s telling that the pro-choice advocates have never stooped to similar acts of violence.

-The best treatment of the abortion issue I’ve ever read was in the book Solomon’s Knife by Victor Koman (the book won the 1990 Prometheus Award).
+The best fictional treatment of the abortion issue I’ve ever read was in the book Solomon’s Knife by Victor Koman (the book won the 1990 Prometheus Award).

 Leave a Reply